deepikasanniboina14/CodeClause_Music_Player_in_Python/README.md

 The music player requires pygame,mixer,os modules that should be installed and imported.

 # Development:
-To make changes to the music player, modify the music_player2.py file.
+The code to this project is uploaded in a file.To make changes to the music player, modify the music_player2.py file.

+# Buttons: